0xweb-org/hardhat/readme.md

 # Additional parameters

-- `npx hardhat compile --source /foo/bar/qux` - compiles solidity files which are located outside the `/contracts` folder
+- `npx hardhat compile --sources /foo/bar/qux` - compiles solidity files which are located outside the `/contracts` folder
 - `npx hardhat compile --artifacts /dist` - set custom folder for artifacts (ABI JSONs and TS contracts)
 - `npx hardhat compile --watch` - Compile the sources and waits to recompile on changes
+- `npx hardhat compile --tsgen false` - Do not generate the TS classes

 ----